LD Entertainment KH

 LD Entertainment Co., Ltd. (អិលឌី អេនធើធេនមែនធ៍), doing business as LD, is a film studio subsidiary of the Cambodia entertainment.
-LD had released films of various genres such as romance, comedy, horror and drama as well as the hit films The Clock: Spirits Awakening, Rent Boy (2023 film), Single Dad (film), The Night Curse of Reatrei and Mannequin Wedding.
+LD had released films of various genres such as romance, comedy, horror and drama as well as the hit films The Clock: Spirits Awakening, Rent Boy (2023 film), The Night Curse of Reatrei, Mannequin Wedding and The Old Man (2026 film).

 History

 LD Entertainment was founded in 2010 under the name LD Pictures.
 It was legally incorporated on September 25, 2019.

 Filmography

 As of 2021, the majority of the LD film catalogue is now available on streaming in Angkor DC App.